Skip to content

 • SETTLE_INDIVIDUAL: Includes only input/output hashes for individual inference.
 This is the most gas-efficient option, storing minimal data on-chain while still providing cryptographic proof of execution.
 Input hashes enable verification of which prompts were used, allowing you to verify the full prompt data against the hash when needed.

-TEE Verification
+TEE Verification & Trust Model

-How TEE Works for LLMs:
+How TEE Verification Works

 • LLM requests are routed through TEE nodes to third-party LLM providers